-Premier Christy Clark, along with Margaret MacDiarmid, Minister of Labour, Citizens’ Services and Open Government announced today that B.C.’s Family Day will take place on the second Monday in February each year, beginning in 2013.
-That means B.C.’s first Family Day will be Monday, Feb.
+On May 28, 2012 Premier Christy Clark announced that B.C.’s Family Day would take place on the second Monday in February each year, beginning in 2013.
+B.C.’s first Family Day was held on Monday, Feb.
 11, 2013.

 To quote from the news release on the announcement: